-In 2019, the Concert Series will feature performers from all of Disney’s best Broadway shows including Beauty and the Beast, Tarzan, The Little Mermaid, Aladdin, Mary Poppins, Freaky Friday, and The Lion King.
+In 2022, the Concert Series will feature performers from all of Disney’s best Broadway shows including Beauty and the Beast, Tarzan, The Little Mermaid, Aladdin, Mary Poppins, FROZEN, and Freaky Friday.

 If you love Broadway shows or just like to sing along to your favorite Disney music, the Disney on Broadway Concert Series is a must-see.
 With three performances each night, seating is usually not an issue but if you’d prefer priority seating, Disney also offers dining packages with dinner and the show with a reserved seat.